camunda/camunda-docs/docs/guides/improve-processes-with-optimize.md

 7. If you’d like, filter the process instance or flow nodes.
 For example, you can filter by duration, only viewing process instances running for more than seven days.
 8. Finally, you have the option to view particular sets of data from the instance, like instance count or absolute value, by selecting the gear icon to the left of your data customization.
 You can also choose how you’d like to visualize your data in the box beneath **Visualization** (i.e. bar chart, pie chart, etc.).
 Once you’ve made your selections, click **Save**.

+## Alerts

+You don’t have to log in or view reports and dashboards to be alerted that something may need correction or further analysis in your process.

+For this purpose, you can create new alerts within your reports.
+These alerts watch reports for you among collections, and email you an alert if a set outlier occurs in your process flow.

+To create an alert, take the following steps:

+1. Create a single-value report inside a collection for a KPI you want to track.
+2. Inside your report, select the **Alerts** tab.
+3. Select the type of alert you would like to receive.
+For example, you can analyze high task backlog in a human task bottleneck analysis.

+As you’re notified, you can begin to examine if the process is broken and if additional teams need to be notified.

 ## Collections

 Within your collection, you can also access the **Users** and **Data Sources** tabs to further customize your collection.